Autoscaling Down to Zero Nodes

 Automatic scaling of a node group down to zero helps save resources when they are not being used.
 This is convenient for one-off tasks (for example, Jobs) or staging environments that remain inactive at night.

-For scaling down to zero to work, the cluster must still have at least one other group with 1–2 permanently active nodes.
-These nodes are required for Kubernetes system components.
+For scaling down to zero to work, the cluster must have at least two additional nodes that remain permanently active.
+These nodes may belong to different groups.
+They are used to run Kubernetes system components.

 For the autoscaler to launch nodes in the desired group, specify the ID of that group in your manifest using nodeSelector or nodeAffinity.